marcusgrimm/content-style-guide/04-grammar-and-mechanics.html.md

 Avoid spelling out URLs, but when you need to, leave off the http://www.

-#### Writing about Mailchimp
+#### Writing about Aster Pet Sciences

-Our company's legal entity name is "The Rocket Science Group, LLC."
-Our trade name is "Mailchimp."
-Use "The Rocket Science Group, LLC" only when writing legal documents or contracts.
-Otherwise, use "Mailchimp."
+Our company's legal entity name is "Aster Sciences, LLC" Our trade name is "Aster Pet Sciences" Use "Aster Sciences, LLC" only when writing legal documents or contracts.
+Otherwise, use "Aster Pet Sciences"

-Always capitalize the first “M” and lowercase the “c” in Mailchimp.
+In whitepapers or formal documents, after introducing Aster Pet Sciences, you may refer to the companys as APS.

-Refer to Mailchimp as “we,” not “it.”
+Refer to Aster Pet Sciences as “we,” not “it.”

-Capitalize branded terms, like Mailchimp Presents.
-We also capitalize pricing plan names (Premium, Standard, Essentials, and Free) to distinguish them from generic use of those adjectives.

-Don’t capitalize descriptive product or feature names, like email or landing pages.
+Don’t capitalize descriptive product or feature names, like supplements or services.

-- templates
+- supplements
-- Mailchimp’s mobile app
+- treats
-- Essentials plan
+- grooming

 #### Writing about other companies